hande-qmc/hande/documentation/manual/input/calcs/mp1.rst

-``mp1_mc`` creates a deterministic MP1 wavefunction and stochastically coarse-grains (rounds down small amplitudes) it into a ``particle_t`` object that can be used to initialise subsequent calculations.
+``mp1_mc`` creates a deterministic MP1 wavefunction and stochastically coarse-grains (rounds down small amplitudes) it into a ``particle_t`` object that can be used to initialise a subsequent CCMC calculation.
+The MP1 wavefunction will be ignored if restarting from a restart file.

 Options
 -------